 Opening the doors to collaborating with people is such a good way to form partnerships and relationships because you are basically putting trust into someone else’s ability to do something and asking for trust from them.
 That’s the basis for relationships, right?

-In my example I want to start a guest blog, so I sent out an email to all the Brand Vixens and asked for submissions.
+In my example I want to start a guest blog, so I sent out an email to my list and asked for submissions.
 I want to work together on a project and build each other up through this blog where we combine as one powerful resource!
-My thought was that starting this platform for the Brand Vixens would be exciting, helpful, and allow cross-support between people involved.
+My thought was that starting this platform would be exciting, helpful, and allow cross-support between people involved.
 So, in your own community building plans think of how you can bring the interaction outside of “you” and “person” and make it more about “people” in general.
 A true community involves layers of support between everyone.